 Number of banknotes issued and returned

-A large number of banknotes are issued by and returned to the SNB each year.
-In 2019, 399.7 million notes were issued and 382.4 million were returned.
-With an average of 488.1 million banknotes in circulation, this means that a single banknote returned to the SNB less than once in 2019, which is below the long-term average of 1.3 times.
+In 2020, 297.5 million notes were issued and 276.1 million were returned.
+With an average of 513.4 million banknotes in circulation, this means that a single banknote returned to the SNB less than once in 2020, which is below the long-term average of 1.3 times.
 The following chart shows that the annual return frequency is different for each denomination.